ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

     to give the correct index to each feature.

   Note that the command line also has the option `-D mapred.reduce.tasks=16` .
   This specifies the number of reducers at runtime.
+Unfortunately, the number of reducers is not determined automatically by the Hadoop framework.
+You can also specify the number of reducers in the `mapred-site.xml` Hadoop cluster configuration file with the `mapred.reduce.tasks` property.
-Because main classes all implement the `Tool` interface, you can specify generic options in the command line (see [this example](http://hadoopi.wordpress.com/2013/06/05/hadoop-implementing-the-tool-interface-for-mapreduce-driver/) and the [API documentation](https://hadoop.apache.org/docs/r1.2.1/api/org/apache/hadoop/util/Tool.html) for more detail).
+  Because main classes
+  all implement the `Tool` interface, you can specify generic options at the command line (see [this example](http://hadoopi.wordpress.com/2013/06/05/hadoop-implementing-the-tool-interface-for-mapreduce-driver/) and the [API documentation](https://hadoop.apache.org/docs/r1.2.1/api/org/apache/hadoop/util/Tool.html) for more detail).

   Once the job is complete, you will find the source-to-target probabilities